altair-graphql/altair/site/src/docs/features/editor-capabilities.md

 Altair provides several in-context actions for easily accessing several available functionalities.
 This includes:

 ### Sending query
-This action appears above each query, allowing you easily send that query even if you have multiple queries in your editor.
+This action appears above each query, allowing you to easily send that query even if you have multiple queries in your editor.

 ### Selecting upload files (beta)
 This action is available only in the new editor (still in beta).
 It appears inline when you have a variable with the [`Upload`](https://github.com/jaydenseric/graphql-upload) scalar type.
-It allows you easily select the files you want to [upload](/docs/features/file-upload) without having to add it in the variable section manually.
+It allows you to easily select the files you want to [upload](/docs/features/file-upload) without having to add it in the variable section manually.

 ## Go to docs
 Quickly and easily view the docs for a field or type in your editor, by holding down the `Cmd` (in MacOS) or `Ctrl` (in Windows and Linux) and clicking it in the editor.